 Jeff Iorg: Pastor, author, teacher, leader

 Dr. Iorg teaches leadership, preaching, and church ministry courses at Gateway Seminary.
 He speaks frequently on these subjects in conferences and other venues, including college campuses and leadership seminars.
-His publications include six books: The Painful Side of Leadership, The Character of Leadership, Is God Calling Me?, The Case for Antioch, Seasons of a Leader’s Life, Unscripted and his latest, Ministry in the New Marriage Culture.
+His publications include nine books: The Painful Side of Leadership, The Character of Leadership, Is God Calling Me?, The Case for Antioch, Seasons of a Leader’s Life, Unscripted, Ministry in the New Marriage Culture, Leading Major Change in Your Ministry, and his latest, Shadow Christians.
 Iorg has also written dozens of articles and curriculum materials.

 To contact the president directly, send him an email at .